 Most of the electric vehicle motors on the market today are based on the radial flux topology, first conceptualized almost 200 years ago.
 In 1821, British scientist Michael Faraday created a machine based on a vertically suspended wire that moved in a circular orbit around a magnet; in 1834, the first-ever rotating electric motor that developed a significant mechanical output power was developed by Russian scientist Moritz Hermann Jacobi.

-Today again, new electric motor developments are taking place, and the market is poised for disruption.
+Today again, new electric motor developments such as axial flux are taking place, and the market is poised for disruption.

 BREAKTHROUGH MOTOR INNOVATION SET TO REVOLUTIONIZE ELECTRIC MOBILITY

 Introducing the next generation of electric motors, featuring new levels of power, efficiency, and manufacturability.

 Based on axial flux motor technology, a concept first researched and patented by Nikola Tesla back in 1889, axial flux represents the future

 of electromagnetic EV motors.

 OUR TRAXIAL YOKELESS AXIAL FLUX MOTOR TECHNOLOGY OFFERS